infretis/infentory/infinit_nh3_inversion/README.md

 ```
 ![tmp](https://github.com/user-attachments/assets/e3a5b5bc-ad16-4530-ba90-ff65c67fd5c3)

-We see that in the current *load/* folded we have some reactive paths!
+We see that there are reactive paths in the current **load/** folder!

 We also see that the interfaces seem smoothly spaced and placed, which is a good sign!
-We will investigate this further now, wether they are placed well enough or we need more simulations.
+We will investigate this further now, whether they are placed well enough or we need more simulations.

-If you want to analyze all the data up til now, you can use the latest combo files, which contained the combined data
+We will now analyze all the combined data up til now, meaning using the latest `combo.txt` files (which contain the combined infretis data) and the `combo.toml`, containing the combined interfaces:

 ```bash